 To imagine any deeper significance in Laci's Law's disparate treatment would quickly lead to absurdity.
 To imagine the disparity was Congress' choice, as opposed to the result of limitations beyond its control, would place Congress in a patently false, even absurd, and profoundly immoral theoretical position, where, to maintain any semblance of consistency when trying to explain the statute, it must concede that this statute implies that the right to life of an innocent human being depends purely on the choice of another.
-Congress would have to posit that the slaying of an unborn human child is a non-harm under wants the child dead.
+Congress would have to posit that the slaying of an unborn human child is a non-harm under United States law, provided solely that the child's mother wants the child dead.